 Hippocrates stated "Let your food be your medicine and let your medicine be your food."
 Bone broth, as used throughout history, has been affectionately known as "Jewish penicillin."
 Bone broth is still made and ingested today by people around the globe.
-The Flavor Chef's bone broth is cooked over a 24-hour period for maximum mineral extraction and infused with love.
-This mineral rich liquid is made by simmering the bones of free range chicken, including feet, traditional vegetables, as well as herbs, and a small amount of raw apple cider vinegar, all in Artesian well water to produce a delicious elixir.
+The Flavor Chef's bone broth is cooked over a 18-hour period for maximum mineral extraction and infused with love.
+This mineral rich liquid is made by simmering the bones of free-range chicken, including feet, traditional vegetables, as well as herbs, and a small amount of raw apple cider vinegar, all in Artesian well water to produce a delicious elixir.

 1. Promotes healing: Bone broths have been used successfully in treating gastro-intestinal disorders, including hyper-acidity, colitis, Crohn's disease, and infant diarrhea.

 2. Digestive aid: Aids in the digestibility of grains, beans, legumes, vegetables and meats and is hydrophilic in nature.
 (Inclusion of real bone broth (rich in gelatin) in the daily diet will improve the digestion.
 Gelatin is a colloidal substance that attracts proper digestive action into the meal that it is consumed with.)

 4. Gelatin and Collagen: rich in both; promoting bone and joint healing in addition to supporting digestion.

-5. Protein: adds easily digestible protein to your diet.
+5. Protein: Adds easily digestible protein to your diet.

 6. Amino acids: Glycine, proline, hydroxyproline, and lysine are formed, which is important to detoxification and amino acid production in the body.
 (Glycine aids in liver detoxification.)

 7. Joint support: Glucosamine, chondroitin sulfate, and hyaluronic acid are produced and present for additional muscle and joint support.